AzodFR/Azuria/README.md

 ## Commands

+`$help` → Give you the list of commands with their alias if exists

 `$money` → Send how much money you have on this server

 `$bankatk` → Launch the BankAttack game (you can only start a game at once)